Spring Garden Revival

 Aurora’s diverse neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Historic Near East Side: Mature tree canopy, 50–70 year old lawns, Drummer silty clay loam, high compaction, slow thatch decomposition, frequent moss and disease issues.
+• Historic Near East Side: Mature tree canopy, Drummer silty clay loam, poorly drained soils, decades of thatch accumulation, high compaction from historic development.

-• Southwest Aurora (Lakeside Sans Souci, Verona Ridge): Proximity to wetlands and forest preserves, poorly drained soils, seasonal water table fluctuations, environmental buffer requirements.
+• Southwest Aurora (Lakeside Sans Souci, Verona Ridge): Proximity to wetlands and forest preserves, buffer zone requirements, high water table in spring, increased environmental oversight.

 Aurora Municipal Ordinances for Landscaping Operations & Equipment Use